Insertion in linked list Python program: At Beginning, End and Given Location

 The singly linked list is a linear records shape wherein every element of the listing incorporates a pointer which factors to the following detail inside the listing.
 Each element within the singly connected list is referred to as a node.
 Each node has two components: data and next pointer, which factors the following node within the listing.
 The first node of the list is the head, and the closing node of the list is called a tail.
 The last node of the list contains a pointer to the null.
 Each node in the list can be linearly accessed with the help of traversing through the list from head to tail.
 The linked list is created using the node class.
 We create a node object and another class to use this node object.

-Insertion at the beginning of linked list
+Beginning: Insertion at the of linked list

 In this case, the new list is added at the beginning of the linked list.